bintoca/dbuf/codec.md

 ## Core structure

-A series of varint symbols composes a root Scope of Items.
+A series of varint symbols composes a root Item.
 An Item is a single symbol or a Scope containing Items thus forming a tree structure.
+A stream contains exactly one Item.
+Any bits after the final value that completes the root Item must be zero.
+The first block of a stream must begin with a zero description bit.
+This ensures a stream can be nested by concatenating at the block level and any padding at the end of the first stream will not be decoded as a distinct Item.

 A few symbols consume the next varint as a parameter or have specific rules for how many Items they consume to form a Scope.
 Having these special rules in the spec for the most common symbols helps increase density.
 In the interest of forward compatible parsers, once the spec is solidified, no more special rules will be added.
 Symbols will continue to be added to the registry, but they must only compose within existing symbol semantics.